Virgil Reilly: Comics and newspaper work

 In 1950 Reilly began to illustrate the comic-book Silver Flash and his Frog-men for Invincible Press (a magazine and book publishing company established by Ezra Norton, the proprietor of the Truth and Daily Mirror newspapers).
 The Silver Flash series of comic books ran for 54 monthly issues, from June 1950 until 1955.
 In 1955 it was transferred to Calvert Publishing, appearing as Captain Silver Flash (for just three issues, also illustrated by Reilly).
 The 'Silver Flash' comics featured underwater adventures incorporating science-fiction elements, with the hero Silver Flash (described as the "atom-age Robin Hood of the sea") and his frog-men crew (consisting of 'Guns', 'Pilot', 'Frogface' and 'Tadpole') fighting evil forces from their "jet submarine" based in the centre of the Sargasso Sea.
 Their adventures included battles against strange sea creatures and encounters with villains such as Vulcan, Queen of the Lizardmen and Dr. Clytron.

 In 1950, as he was starting to create Silver Flash for Invincible Press, Reilly also illustrated the first six issues of The Invisible Avenger for another comic book publisher, Ayers & James, before work pressures forced him to pass the title to Peter Chapman.
 'The Invisible Avenger' was a malevolent Chinese scientist, with the power of invisibility, bent on exterminating the "white races" of the world.
-From November 1950 Reilly began drawing another comic-book series for Ayers & James, Punch' Perkins of the Fighting Fleet, published in the their Red Circle Series.
+From November 1950 Reilly began drawing another comic-book series for Ayers & James, Punch' Perkins of the Fighting Fleet, published in their Red Circle Series.
 The comic underwent two name-changes (featuring 'Punch' Perkins and Rocket Squadron) under the overall title of Fighting Fleet Comics, which ran for 22 issues until 1954.
 The 'Fighting Fleet' series of comics featured 'Punch' Perkins, an Australian naval officer handy with his fists (issues 1-15) and a top-secret unit of the R.A.F. called Rocket Squadron (issues 16-22).
 Their enemies were a succession of fiendish overlords, such as Admiral Mong and his Mongoloid invasion fleet, determined to overrun Australia.
 The covers for the comic titles drawn by Reilly for Ayers & James were generally not his own work.
 They were occasionally credited to 'Jayar', and are crudely drawn compared to Reilly's Invincible Press covers.